bitplane/bitplane.net/dev/python/ganban/pydoc/index.md

 def on_section_editor_body_changed(event: SectionEditor.BodyChanged) -> None
 ```

-Update doc when a body changes.
+Update sections when a body changes.

 <a id="ganban.ui.edit"></a>